 THIS is probably the most important time to consume carbs, as far as timing goes because an intense training session will trigger a stress response.
 When you experience stress, cortisol (the stress hormone) rises and your nervous system enters a sympathetic state (also known as “fight-or-flight mode”).

 In this state, your brain perceives a threat and slows other ‘bodily processes’ that are not vital to either “fighting or fleeing.”
 This means processes crucial to your recovery like food digestion, hormone production, and muscle growth itself are slowed down significantly.

 So to optimize recovery, we want you to get out of a sympathetic state as fast as possible post-workout, and get into the parasympathetic or “rest and digest” state.
 This will allow your body to focus on nutrient absorption, repairing damaged tissues, etc.

 Timing a majority of your carbs post-workout is advantageous because it can help decrease cortisol levels and again, this will help you create a better environment for recovery.

-→ General rule: Trying to get about half of your total carbs for the day pre and post-workout is a good rule of thumb (UNLESS it gets to the point where you're having trouble adhering).
-This will give you a bit more energy pre-workout and kickstart recovery post-workout.
+Trying to get about half of your total carbs for the day pre and post-workout is typically a good rule of thumb for most (UNLESS it gets to the point where you're having trouble adhering or it doesn't work with your personal schedule).
+Timing your carbs in this way will give you a bit more energy pre-workout and kickstart recovery post-workout.